To navigate, use the arrow keys on the bottom right hand side of the screen.

 Are they telling you to keep your love a secret for now?
 They do that because if you talk to someone else, they may see it with a fresh pair of eyes as a scam and warn you.
 It's the same reason they may call/text/IM you at all hours of the day and night - to keep you tired, isolated and not thinking straight.

 Do they ask you a lot of questions about yourself without ever really giving that much back?
-Scammers profile their victims by asking a lot of questions, even sending them a list.
+Scammers profile their victims, even going as far as sending them a list of questions to answer.
 This helps them work out what angle to approach you from.
-If you're a hopeless romantic, they'll use that, but if you talk about wanting children, then that's the crack in your armour they'll attack.
+If you're a hopeless romantic, they'll use that, but if you talk about wanting children, that's the crack in your armour they'll attack.

 Do the emails include your name too many times to feel natural?
 Some Russian and Ukrainian scammers use email programs that can send out replies automatically, without the need for them to be read first.
 These have an option to place the person's name in the email at certain points.
 They tend to overdo it though, making it easy to spot.